encukou/pep-drafts/pep-D.rst

 Cython-specific features to be added gradually.
 This PEP will allow Cython extension modules to behave the same as their Python counterparts when run using the ``-m`` option.
-Cython developers consider the feature “worth implementing” (see `Cython issue 1715`_).
+Cython developers consider the feature worth implementing (see `Cython issue 1715`_).